 8 tools every UX designer needs in 2017

-Your guide to the top 8 UX design, collaboration and web and mobile app prototyping tools to look out for this year.
+Top 8 UX tools: your guide to the best UX design, collaboration and web and mobile app prototyping resources to look out for this year

 Lingo is a macOS cloud-based visual asset library app that enables collaboration between creative teams.
 It allows you to store all your visual assets — be it JPEG, PNG, EPS, PDF / HEX, RGB or HSB — in the same place.
 With your visuals easily discoverable, you can drag and drop and copy and paste them into any kind of application: see, search, sort and use them at your disposal.
 The ever-evolving library syncs automatically, making it even easier to organize your visual language.